 The biggest challenge of a web server is to serve many different web users at the same time — each of whom is requesting different pages.
 Web servers process files written in different programming languages such as PHP, Python, Java, and others.

-They turn them to static HTML files and serve these files in the browser for web users.
-When you hear the word web server, think of it as the tool responsible for the proper server-client communication.
+They turn them into static HTML files and serve these files in the browser for web users.
+When you hear the word web server, think of it as the tool responsible for proper server-client communication.

 How Does Apache Web Server Work?